boshika/boshika.github.io/_posts/2015-09-26-RelationalvsNonRelational.md

 two priorities per the CAP (Consistency | Availability | Partition Tolerance ) theorem, since all three are difficult to achieve in a distributed node-based system.

-Relational vd Non-Relational: Both have pros and cons, and the right architecture depends on the requirements of the applications you build.
+Relational vs Non-Relational: Both have pros and cons, and the right architecture depends on the requirements of the applications you build.
 Good 'ol SQL can seem fullfill all the requirements you have, choose NoSQL options when you are nearing the fringe limitations of relational databases and the vastness of your data handling or scale of operations simply demands a more distributed system.